Skip to content

 Introduction to app authentication

 App authentication is typically implemented on a web server or in standalone console scripts.
 This is to avoid exposing the confidential client_id and client_secret values contained within OAuth credentials.
-App authentication is not recommended for client applications without a web server, or in that require users to sign in.
+App authentication is not recommended for client applications without a web server, or in private applications that require users to sign in.

 You can use app authentication to: